xwenc/xwenc.github.io/_posts/2018-11-29-refactoring.md

 ---
-title: The Second Edition of "Refactoring"
+title: The Second Edition of Refactoring
 layout: post
 tags: javascript
 ---